johannesugb/FluidNightmare/README.md

 # Fluid Nightmare

-Rendering of particle-base fluids with real-time ray tracing.
+Rendering of particle-based fluids with real-time ray tracing.
+This project is implemented using the [Gears-Vk](https://github.com/cg-tuwien/Gears-Vk) framework.

 ## Project Description